The Fun Stuff

 Throughout my career, I’ve been fortunate to have incredible mentors and supporters who have guided me along the way.
 The best way I can pay it back is by paying it forward.
 I’ve volunteered as the Intern Coordinator for the BLX Internship Program over the past 4 years, a nonprofit organization that provides paid opportunities for aspiring financial planners from minority backgrounds.

-I also serve on the Board of Directors for the Financial Planning Association (FPA) Los Angeles Chapter, where I lead Diversity, Equity, and Inclusion (DEI) and NexGen initiatives.
-In 2025, I will take on the role of President-Elect.
-FPA LA is supports financial planners and emerging professionals, helping them grow and succeed throughout their careers.
+I also serve on the Board of Directors for the Financial Planning Association (FPA) Los Angeles Chapter, where I lead Diversity, Equity, and Inclusion (DEI), NexGen initiatives, and the President-Elect.
+FPA LA supports financial planners and emerging professionals, helping them grow and succeed throughout their careers.